rivernews/djangorest-angularcli-eb/README.md

     }
 }
 ```
-- (Optional) you can create a superuser to access database through django admin.
 - make sure you are only connecting to RDS.
 Delete the default sqlite `DATABASES` in django setting.
   - test in `./manage.py runserver` if no error.
+- (Optional) you can create a superuser to access database through django admin.
+Run `./manage.py createsuperuser`.
-  - setup fields to show in django admin console.
+- (Optional) setup fields to show in django admin console.

 in `account/admin.py`
 ```